Chaanchess/GamingApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Test my proyect
+## Test my app

-Access to [my page](https://chaanchess.github.io/GamingApp/) and test my proyect in real time.
+Access to [My Page](https://chaanchess.github.io/GamingApp/) and test my app in real time.

 ## Creator

-Proyect made by Francisco José Sánchez Romero
+App made by Francisco José Sánchez Romero.